-Who Should Apply?: We’re looking for students who are reliable, self-motivated, understand of the process of writing, are interested in being a part of a writing community, have experience receiving and giving writing feedback beyond editing, and want to learn more about Writing Center pedagogy.
+Who Should Apply?: We’re looking for students who are reliable, self-motivated, understand the writing process, interested in being a part of a writing community, experienced in receiving and giving writing feedback beyond editing, and want to learn more about Writing Center pedagogy.

 About the Writing Center: The Writing Center is a nexus for research, service, and programming centered around writing and the teaching of writing.
 We help any member of the Northeastern community on any aspect of writing or composing so that they become more effective writers.
 We understand that writing serves multiple purposes and that effective writing takes many forms.
 We value multilingual and translingual approaches to writing and recognize that the process of writing is as important to developing ideas as are the words used to express those ideas.
 Our programming and research initiatives support these philosophies and work to create a community of writers at Northeastern.

 About the Job: Consultants offer writing support at two campus locations (Holmes 412 and Snell 136) and online.
 Consultants prepare for sessions, write in-house client report forms, and may perform other administrative or research tasks as assigned.
 There are multiple workshops and meetings per semester, including an introductory training session and a closing meeting.
 Consultants help to create a community of writers by completing formative peer-to-peer consultant observations and otherwise supporting fellow consultants.
 Consultants also have the opportunity to and are encouraged to participate in Writing Center events, guest lectures, research, workshops, and other professional development opportunities.